Danish Tech Challenge – we accelerate hardware startups

 A: Yes!
 But you need to have a Danish CVR number.
 If you don’t have one already, we can help you.

-- Q: Can I apply to Danish Tech Challenge if I don’t have a hardware product?
+- Q: Can I sign up for Danish Tech Challenge if I don’t have a hardware product?

 A: Sorry, no!
 Danish Tech Challenge is only for companies with a hardware product.